Leadership PLC for Early Literacy Program Alignment

 Facilitators:

-Katherine Tarca | Director of Literacy and Humanities | MA DESE
+Katherine Tarca | Director of Literacy and Humanities, MA DESE

 David Chard | Dean Emeritus and Professor Emeritus, Boston University Wheelock College

-Facilitator: Lindsay Zorich | Assistant Director for Educator Preparation | DESE
+Lindsay Zorich | Assistant Director of Educator Preparation, MA DESE

 Session in-person at the Early Literacy Conference